National Taiwan Museum of Fine Arts: Architecture

-With a building area of 37,953 square meters and an outdoor courtyard area of 102,000 square meters, the National Taiwan Museum of Fine Arts contains 16 galleries, plus a gallery street and main lobby in the 4-story-building, which compose a total exhibition area of 13,525 square meters.
+With a building area of 37,953 m^{2} and an outdoor courtyard area of 102,000 m^{2}, the National Taiwan Museum of Fine Arts contains 16 galleries, plus a gallery street and main lobby in the 4-story-building, which compose a total exhibition area of 13,525 m^{2}.
 This marks NTMoFA as one of the largest art museums in Asia.

 The main building breaks the traditional architectural scheme that integrates the exterior views and activities with the performance and exhibition space.
 A transparent corridor connects the museum and outdoor nature scenes, creating a spatial transition and communicating a mutual awareness.
 The museum forms a communication bridge with the public through the extension of its urban greenbelt, the unifying of public services (including café and dining area, and the library) in order to encourage the general public to visit the museum.

 The exterior of the Museum echoes the artistic atmosphere and contains a sculpture park that features 45 pieces of sculpture.
 These sculptures showcase the development of sculptural art in Taiwan.
 Along with the sculptures, the outdoor area also has a stone tablet forest with 50 calligraphic tablets that display traditional inkbrush styles, featuring the fine penmanship of renowned Taiwanese scholars who have been engraved onto stone.
 Calligraphy Greenway, a linear park, runs through the museum's outdoor space.